MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - **Static**: Segment that is processed only once - either upon the creation or update of any of its filter conditions.
 Such segments are especially useful for cases when properties are not expected to change over time or that are expected to be used only once.
 Example use case: Customers who attended an expo event.
 - **Dynamic**: Segment that is processed according to a recurring schedule.
 These segments are especially useful when customers attributes change over time.
 Example use case: customers who have bought products worth more than $500 in the last 3 months.
 The current dynamics segment refreshing schedule is every 12 hours.

-The example below illustrates the depth of the customer 360 segmentation capability.
+The example below illustrates the depth of the Customer Insights segmentation capability.
 Within this complex segmentation scenario, we aim to define a segment for customers who have placed order of more than $500 in last 90 days **and** had an escalated case in last 30 days so they can be followed up for satisfaction survey.
 Later we will learn how to produce such segments.

 <!--
 {final1:Example of complex segment with multiple groups}